San Antonio Attorney for First-Time DWI and DUI Cases.

-Yes.
-I offer free no hassle consultations.
+We offer free consults for all DWI cases.
 My office number is 210-733-7575.
-I also provide complimentary services such as help with ALR hearings and getting occupational licenses.
-You can also contact me online.
-Send me a message with the facts of your case and I will give you a free price quote.
+In addition, we offer affordable rates.
+And we also provide complimentary services such as help with ALR hearings and getting occupational licenses.
+You can also contact us online.
+Send us a message with the facts of your case and we will give you a free price quote.

 Finally, clients looking for DWI help have options.
 And they should consider two things–price and value.
 Or as Warren Buffet once stated: “price is what you pay, value is what you get.”
 We look forward to earning your business by competing on both price and value.

 DWI Attorney Genaro R. Cortez.